tomhazledine/a-question-of-code-gatsby/src/episodes/46-how-do-you-apply-to-speak-at-a-conference.md

 ---
-title: "How do you apply to speak at a conference?"
+title: "How do you apply to speak at a conference? (with Tony Edwards)"
 number: "46"
 date: "2020-01-20"
 audio: "https://media.transistor.fm/73e04c6b.mp3"